Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Bounded Hamming-weight and few-body -invariant algebras

 \section{Bounded Hamming-weight and few-body $U(1)$-invariant algebras}

-Another non-trivial source of polynomially growing DLAs, beyond free-fermion algebras (with ${\dim(\g^{\mathrm{FF}}){=}\mathcal{O}(n^2)}$) and permutation-invariant algebras (with ${\dim(\g^{\mathrm{PI}}){=}\mathcal{O}(n^3)}$), is given by Hamming-weight (HW) preserving circuits, also referred to as $U(1)$-equivariant circuits.
-Such circuits conserve the number of excitations and therefore act invariantly on fixed-weight sectors of the computational basis.
-They have received increased attention as expressive yet symmetry-respecting ansätze in QML~\cite{Kerenidis.2022-QuantumMachineLearning,Cherrat.2023-QuantumDeepHedging,Cherrat.2024-QuantumVisionTransform,Monbroussou.2025-SubspacePreservingQCNNarchitectures} and, in particular, in quantum chemistry~\cite{Gard.2020-EfficientSymmetrypreservingState,Tilly.2022-VariationalQuantumEigensolver}.
-Under standard fermionic encodings (such as the Jordan--Wigner or parity mapping), HW-preservation corresponds strictly to particle-number conservation, making these circuits the natural algebraic setting for studying bounded excitation manifolds.
+Another non-trivial source of polynomially growing DLAs, beyond free-fermion algebras (with ${\dim(\g^{\mathrm{FF}}){=}\mathcal{O}(n^2)}$) and permutation-invariant algebras (with ${\dim(\g^{\mathrm{PI}}){=}\mathcal{O}(n^3)}$), is given by Hamming-weight (HW) preserving circuits, which are $U(1)$-equivariant, meaning that they act invariantly on fixed-excitation sectors of the computational basis.
+Under standard fermionic encodings (such as the Jordan--Wigner or parity mapping), HW-preservation corresponds strictly to particle-number conservation, making these circuits the natural algebraic setting for quantum chemistry~\cite{Gard.2020-EfficientSymmetrypreservingState,Tilly.2022-VariationalQuantumEigensolver}. $U(1)$-equivariant circuits have also received increased attention as expressive yet symmetry-respecting ansätze in QML~\cite{Kerenidis.2022-QuantumMachineLearning,Cherrat.2023-QuantumDeepHedging,Cherrat.2024-QuantumVisionTransform,Monbroussou.2025-SubspacePreservingQCNNarchitectures}.

 Let

 denote the total magnetization operator.
 We define the HW-preserving (equivalently, $U(1)$-invariant) operator algebra as the commutant

 Equivalently, one may use the excitation-number operator